-Do you know the plant with the big green leaves and a long red stalk?
-Rhubarb (Rheum officinale Baillon) is a very undemanding perennial vegetable.
-Wrongly, Rhubarb is often counted among the fruit species.
+Rhubarb (Rheum officinale Baillon) is a very undemanding perennial vegetable, but often counted among the fruit species.
 This is due to its sour, fruity taste and the fact that it is mainly used for desserts.
-The harvest time begins in Autumn through to the end of spring.
-These months are also well suitable for planting the vegetable in your garden – if you have not done so yet.
+The harvest time begins in April; this month is also a good time to plant the vegetable in your garden.

 The origin of the large leaved vegetable is Asia.
 It belongs to the class of the knotweed family (Polygonaceae) as well as sorrel (Rumex acetosa).